DeSAM: Decoupled Segment Anything Model for Generalizable Medical Image Segmentation: Introduction

 Compared to the above approaches, directly migrating models based on large datasets to medical image segmentation to improve generalization is an attractive approach.
 Some early work utilized pre-trained models on natural or medical images and achieved good performance \cite{chen2019med3d,zhou2021models}.
 However, due to the small capacity of the pre-trained models, the cross-domain generalizability of the deep models was not effectively improved.

-Recently, vision foundation models have made great progress in image segmentation \cite{kirillov2023segment,zou2023segment,wang2023seggpt}.
+Recently, vision foundation models have made great progress in image segmentation \cite{kirillov2023segment,zou2023segment}.
 Segment Anything Model (SAM) \cite{kirillov2023segment}, trained on more than 1 billion masks, has achieved unprecedented generalization capabilities on a variety of natural images.
-Some work shows that adapting SAM to medical image segmentation also shows good results.
-These advances demonstrate the promise of training a powerful segmentation model with generalizability using pre-trained SAM without the need to design a complex pipeline of data enhancements.
-There were two main approaches methods adapting SAM to medical image segmentation, and the limitations of the two main approaches were: 1) the method freezing the image encoder and prompt encoder of SAM and fine-tune only the mask decoder usually yields suboptimal results, 2) the method training the image encoder using adaption \cite{wu2023medical,zhang2023customized} or visual prompt \cite{chen2023sam} techniques improves the performance of the model in a specific domain.
-However, since image embeddings cannot be computed in advance, training such a model requires high GPU memory consumption.
-In addition, these fine-tuning methods still require the use of manually given boxes or points, making it difficult to achieve fully automated medical image segmentation.
+Some work shows that adapting SAM to medical image segmentation also shows satisfactory results \cite{ma2024segment,wu2023medical,zhang2023customized,li2023polyp}.
+These advances demonstrate the promise of training a powerful segmentation model with generalizability using pre-trained foundation models.

-There are two ways to achieve automatic segmentation directly through SAM.
-One is to use grid points as prompt, which we call \textit{grid points mode}, and the other is to use boxes of the same size as the image for the prompt, which we call \textit{whole box mode}.
-However, even after complete fine-tuning, the fully automated SAM tends to produce a large number of false positive masks, and the performance is far inferior to meet the clinical requirements.
-Therefore, achieving high-performance fully automated medical image segmentation based on SAM is an urgent problem to be solved.
-We argue that the poor performance of fully automated SAM in medical image segmentation can be attributed to a mechanism, namely \textbf{the coupling effect}: image embeddings and prompt tokens interacted in the cross-attention transformer layer of SAM mask decoder, which makes the final output mask highly dependent on the prompt.
-Therefore, even after fine-tuning, the model still tends to be more sensitive to wrong prompts (i.e., points that are not in the mask, or the boxes that are significantly larger than the mask).
+However, the prompt-driven SAM struggles with automatic segmentation without specific prompts, which hinders its application to domain generalization.
+Workarounds like using grid points or full-image bounding boxes as prompts can enable automatic segmentation but with significantly reduced performance compared to providing explicit prompts.
+We argue that the poor performance of fully automated SAM in medical image segmentation can be attributed to a mechanism, namely the coupling effect: image embeddings and prompt tokens interacted in the cross-attention transformer layer of the SAM mask decoder, which makes the final output mask highly dependent on the prompt.
+Therefore, even after finetuning, the model still tends to be more sensitive to wrong prompts (i.e., points not in the mask or the boxes significantly larger than the mask).